30-Minute Spicy Sausage Cherry Tomato Pasta

 More Pasta Recipes

-If you do make this Italian Spicy Sausage Cherry Tomato Pasta recipe (first of all, thank you!!), be sure to leave a comment and/or give this recipe a rating!
-Don’t forget to tag me on Instagram and through social media so I can be sure to see what you’re making!
-If you’d like to stay in touch and get the latest to your inbox, sign up for our Newsletter here as well!
+If you do make this Sausage Tomato Pasta recipe, leave a comment and give this recipe a rating, we would love to hear what you think!
+Don’t forget to tag us on Instagram, we love to see what you’re making!
+If you’d like to stay in touch and get the latest in your inbox, sign up for our Newsletter.
+We can also be found on YouTube, Facebook, and Pinterest!

-Spicy Sausage Cherry Tomato Pasta
+30-Minute Spicy Sausage Cherry Tomato Pasta

 Ingredients